Subspace Clustering using Ensembles of $K$-Subspaces: Recovery Guarantees

 \subsection{EKSS-0 Recovery Guarantees}

-\jj{In this section, we show that the co-association/affinity matrix formed by EKSS-0 is angle preserving,} leading to a series of recovery guarantees for the problem of subspace clustering.
+In this section, we show that the co-association/affinity matrix formed by EKSS with $T = 0$ is angle preserving, leading to a series of recovery guarantees for the problem of subspace clustering.
+We refer to the parameter choice of $T = 0$ as \emph{EKSS-0} and include explicit pseudocode for this specialization in Appendix~\ref{app:pseudocode}.

 We say that two points are \emph{co-clustered} if they are assigned to the same candidate subspace in line 5 of Algorithm \ref{alg:EKSS} (note that lines 6-9 are not computed for EKSS-0).
 The key to our guarantees lies in the fact that for points lying on the unit sphere, the probability of co-clustering is a monotonically increasing function of the absolute value of their inner product, as shown in Lemma~\ref{lem:coassocProb} below.
 For EKSS-0, the entries of the \david{affinity} matrix $A$ are empirical estimates of these probabilities, and hence the deviation level $\tau$ is appropriately bounded with high probability by taking sufficiently many base clusterings $B$.
-These results allow us to apply Theorems~\ref{thm:nfc} and \ref{thm:cdel} from the previous section. \laura{We remind the reader that the parameters $\bar{K}$ and $\bar{d}$ are the number and dimension of the \emph{candidate} subspaces in EKSS, and need not be related to the data being clustered.}
+These results allow us to apply Theorems~\ref{thm:nfc} and \ref{thm:cdel} from the previous section.
+We remind the reader that the parameters $\bar{K}$ and $\bar{d}$ are the number and dimension of the \emph{candidate} subspaces in EKSS, and need not be related to the data being clustered.

-\begin{theorem}[EKSS-0 is \affclose/] Let $A \in \bR^{N \times N}$ be the \laura{affinity} matrix formed by EKSS-0 (line 12, Alg. \ref{alg:EKSS}) with parameters $\bar{K}, \bar{d}$ and $B$.
+\begin{theorem}[EKSS-0 is \affclose/] Let $A \in \bR^{N \times N}$ be the affinity matrix formed by EKSS-0 (line 12, Alg. \ref{alg:EKSS}) with parameters $\bar{K}, \bar{d}$ and $B$.
 Let $\tau > 0$.
 Then with probability at least $1-N(N-1)e^{-c_3\tau^{2}B}$, the matrix $A$ is $\tau$-\affclose/, where the increasing function $f_{\bar{K},\bar{d}}$ is defined in the proof of Lemma~\ref{lem:coassocProb}, $c_3 = 2 \sqrt{\log 2}$, and the probability is taken with respect to the random subspaces drawn in EKSS-0 (line 4, Alg. \ref{alg:EKSS}). \end{theorem}

 In the context of the previous section, Theorem~\ref{thm:ekss0} states that the affinity matrix formed by EKSS-0 is $\tau$-\affclose/ and hence satisfies the main condition required for Theorems~\ref{thm:nfc} and \ref{thm:cdel}.
 We refer to the transformation function as $f_{\bar{K},\bar{d}}$ to denote the dependence on the EKSS-0 parameters, noting that $f_{\bar{K},\bar{d}}$ is increasing for \emph{any} natural numbers $\bar{K}$ and $\bar{d}$.
 A consequence of Theorem~\ref{thm:ekss0} is that by increasing the number of base clusterings $B$, we can reduce the deviation level $\tau$ to be arbitrarily small while maintaining a fixed probability that the model holds.
 This fact allows us to apply the results of the previous section to provide recovery guarantees for EKSS-0.
 The major nontrivial aspect of proving Theorem~\ref{thm:ekss0} lies in establishing the following lemma.